nightcomdev/opnsense/README.md

 # Tuning OPNsense tunables, Unbound, QoS, Intel i226-V
 Repository contains tips & tricks, optimization and tuning of Unbound, QoS, Intel i226-V and OPNsense it self.
 Be aware that it's optimized for hardware listed in section **Hardware**, adjust config to your needs.

+Data provided in Tunables field `Value` can change, be aware of that.
+This config is already working very good but I still test different options mostly with queues, I/O and buffers.
+Crucial changes will be announced.

 Mirror of this repository also exist on GitLab https://gitlab.com/nightcomdev/opnsense-tuning